ngosang/trackerslist/README.md

 ngosang [@] hotmail [.es]

 ##### Third-party tools
+* [bittorrent-tracker-editor](https://github.com/GerryFerdinandus/bittorrent-tracker-editor) to add these trackers to your .torrent files
-* [Bash script](https://github.com/oilervoss/transmission) to add these trackers to [transmission-remote](https://github.com/transmission/transmission)
+* [transmission bash script](https://github.com/oilervoss/transmission) to add these trackers to [transmission-remote](https://github.com/transmission/transmission)

+##### Third-party online tools
+* [torrenteditor](http://torrenteditor.com) to add these trackers to your .torrent files